Tuburni/globalLogic_Homework_KondrashovBorys/GL_Homework5/README.md

 inventory         = ./hosts
 ```

 IV.
 In your controller machine, in terminal run following comands:
-$
 ```
 ansible-playbook playbook.yml
 ```
+V. That all
 ## Developers

 - [Borys Kondrashov](https://github.com/Tuburni)

-## License